alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/README.md

 ### To begin to deploy your Alexa skill with the "default" profile

-1. Open a command prompt, type the following command: `ask configure`, and then follow the prompts.
-2. If you don't have an IAM user with credentials, open the [AWS Management console](https://aws.amazon.com/console/).
+1. Open a command prompt, type the following command: `ask configure`, and then follow the prompts to create an IAM user and profile with the necessary ASK permissions.
-3. Click the **IAM** tab, click **Add User**, and then create a new user name.
+> Alternatively, you can manually create the IAM user in the [AWS Management console](https://aws.amazon.com/console/).
+Click the **IAM** tab, click **Add User**, and then create a new user name.
+Assign the AWS Manager policies IAMFullAccess, AWSCloudFormationFullAccess, AmazonS3FullAccess and AWSLambdaFullAccess.
+These policies are automatically added if the user is created using `ask configure`.
-4. Select the check box for **programmatic access**, and then grant a policy with the following structure.
+2. Select the check box for **programmatic access**, and then grant a policy with the following structure.

 ```json